• Proposed

 Population and Trends

 This species has been rarely observed, although it is fairly inconspicuous.
-It has only been found once in 30+ years of intensive surveying (G. Mueller pers. obs.).
-As such the population size is expected to be small.
-Estimating 5-10 mature individuals per site (see Dahlberg and Mueller 2011), and using an appropriate scaling factor that takes into account the amount of available habitat as well as the apparent scarcity of the species (x200), would give a total population size of 1,000-2,000 mature individuals.
-With the species’ scarcity it is probable that individual sites could represent separate subpopulations, especially as it has disappeared from one intensively surveyed site (G. Mueller pers. obs.) and there has been no re-colonisation.
+It has only been found once in 30+ years of intensive surveying at one site (G. Mueller pers. obs.).
+As such, the population size is expected to be small.
+Estimating 5-10 mature individuals per site (see Dahlberg and Mueller 2011), and using an appropriate scaling factor that takes into account the amount of available habitat as well as the apparent scarcity of the species (x 200), gives a total population size of 1,000-2,000 mature individuals.
+With the species' scarcity it is probable that individual sites could represent separate subpopulations, especially as it has disappeared from one intensively surveyed site (G. Mueller pers. obs.) and there has been no re-colonisation.
 This disappearance from this site, as well as the potential impacts of anthropogenic threats elsewhere in its putative range (e.g. agriculture) mean that the population is considered to be in decline.

 Population Trend: Decreasing